asyncapi/go-watermill-template/readme.md

 The overview should explain in just a few sentences the template's purpose and its most essential features.
 -->

-This template generates a go lang module that uses [watermill](https://github.com/ThreeDotsLabs/watermill) as the messaging middleware
+This template generates a Go module that uses [watermill](https://github.com/ThreeDotsLabs/watermill) as the messaging middleware

 ## Technical requirements